Timeline of the 2015 North Indian Ocean cyclone season

 The 2015 North Indian Ocean cyclone season was a below-average tropical cyclone season (Note: According to the India Meteorological Department, an average of five tropical cyclones of at least cyclonic storm intensity form in the North Indian Ocean annually; the 2015 season featured only four such storms.) which featured the highest number of deaths since the 2010 season.
 Despite inactivity in the Bay of Bengal caused by the ongoing El Niño, the season produced an above-average number of tropical cyclones in the Arabian Sea.
 The first storm of the season, Ashobaa, formed on 7 June, while the final storm of the season, Megh, ultimately dissipated on 10 November.
+A total of twelve depressions were recorded, of which nine intensified into deep depressions.
+Of these nine, a total of four further strengthened into cyclonic storms, while two attained their peaks as extremely severe cyclonic storms.